cunarist/solie/documentation/docs/making-strategy.md

 2022-02-20 10:42:40+00:00 2630.69
 ```

 Solie uses the `pandas-ta` package.
-Creation of dozens of basic indicators is available with this, including moving average, Bollinger band, double exponential moving average, triple exponential moving average, stochastic, and parabolic.
+Creation of dozens of basic indicators is available with this, including moving average, bollinger band, double exponential moving average, triple exponential moving average, stochastic, and parabolic.
 For more information, check the official documentation of `pandas-ta`[🔗](https://github.com/twopirllc/pandas-ta).

 ```python
 for symbol in target_symbols: